 In some urgent situations, IAPs can help if you are trying to move house or stay in your current home.
 There are some qualifying conditions and, to be eligible, you must be:

 - entitled to, and in receipt of, Income Support, income-based Job Seeker’s Allowance, income-related Employment and Support Allowance, or Pension Credit; or

 - due to leave an institution or care home within 6 weeks, and likely to be entitled to receive one of the above benefits on leaving.

 EAPs can help meet expenses as a result of an emergency or disaster and might be able to help pay towards heating your home in the event of extreme weather.

 Anyone over the age of 16 can be considered eligible for these payments.

 The EAP is a small, short-term grant available to cover the immediate emergency needs and can be awarded towards essential needs such as food, gas, electricity, essential clothing and emergency travel.
 There is no requirement to be in receipt of any benefit, but the DAF is a fund of last resort, supporting the most vulnerable.

 Get advice if your application for a DAF is unsuccessful.
-A benefits adviser may be able to persuade them to offer you some help or be able to help you access other sources of help.
+An adviser may be able to persuade them to offer you some help or be able to help you access other sources of help.

 For information on the DAF in welsh, see here.